Kaffeianted-Kodemonkey/FoodTruckAlley/README.md

   </a>
 </p>
 <h1 align="center">
-   Gatsby Bootstrap 5 starter
+   Food Truck Alley
 </h1>

+An online directory for food trucks built on Gatsby and GraphQL styled using Bootstrap.

 Minimal bootstrap 5 and Gatsby configuration with SCSS support.

 Demo here : https://gatsbystarterbootstrap5.gatsbyjs.io/